How to Choose Mutual Funds: Criteria and Guidelines | Share India

 Expense Ratio

 An expense ratio refers to the commission or fee investors pay for investment management.
-For the purpose of ensuring profits across investments, all investors pay the fund manager's fee.
+To ensure efficient management and performance across investments, all investors incur the fund manager’s fee.

-As an investor, you should seek out mutual funds with low expense ratios.
-The percentage may seem small, but when compared to the total size of your portfolio, it will have a significant impact.
+An investor should seek out mutual funds with low expense ratios.
+The percentage may seem small, but when compared to the total size of one’s portfolio, it will have a significant impact.

 An entry load is a fee that fund houses charge investors.
 An exit load is a fee charged when an investor exits a mutual fund scheme.
 This is charged only to investors who exit within a short timeframe.
 The goal is to discourage quick exits and immediate outflows of cash from fund houses.

 However, the majority of fund houses have removed the entry load.
-As an investor, you should look for mutual fund schemes with zero or minimal entry and exit loads.
+An investor should look for mutual fund schemes with zero or minimal entry and exit loads.

 Taxes

-As an investor, your investment returns are taxable under the Income Tax Act.
+• As an investor, one’s investment returns are taxable under the Income Tax Act.
 Returns on equity fund units are taxable based on the holding period.

-Equity funds are taxed on Long Term Capital Gains (holding period of 12 months and more) at 10% over and above their Rs 1 lakh exemption limit.
-The tax rate on short-term capital gains (holding periods less than 12 months) is 15%.
+• Equity funds are taxed on long term capital gains (holding period of 12 months and more) at 10% over and above their ₹1,00,000 exemption limit.
+The tax rate on short term capital gains (holding periods less than 12 months) is 15%.

 Direct Plans

-In the case of regular Mutual Funds, the Asset Management Company (AMC) pays a brokerage firm a commission for increasing its clientele.
+In the case of regular mutual funds, the AMC (Asset management company) pays a brokerage firm a commission for increasing its clientele.
 In turn, this reduces the total return generated by the investment.

 Conclusion

-In selecting mutual funds in India, it is important to consider your financial goals, risk tolerance, and asset allocation preferences.
-To make informed investment decisions, know your investment goals, understand different fund types, evaluate investment strategies, consider fund performance, expense ratio, entry/exit loads, taxes, and plan type.
-Share India offers the opportunity to explore and invest in various financial instruments, including mutual funds.
-Those seeking to make informed investment decisions can benefit from their services.
+In selecting mutual funds in India, it is important to consider one’s financial goals, risk tolerance, and asset allocation preferences.
+To make informed investment decisions, know one’s investment goals, understand different fund types, evaluate investment strategies, and consider fund performance, expense ratio, entry/exit loads, taxes, and plan type.
+Share India provides a platform to explore and invest in diverse financial instruments, including mutual funds, empowering investors to make informed decisions.

 Frequently Asked Questions (FAQs)